chabok-io/chabok-docs/ios/tracker.md

         _manager?.addDelegate(self)

         //Initialize with credential keys
-        let state = _manager?.registerApplication("APP_ID",					//based on your environment
+        let state = _manager?.initWithAppId("APP_ID",					//based on your environment
                                                  apiKey: "API_KEY",     	//based on your environment
-                                                 userName: "SDK_USERNAME",  //based on your environment
+                                                 usernname: "SDK_USERNAME",  //based on your environment
                                                  password: "SDK_PASSWORD")  //based on your environment

         if state == true {